neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.5.md

 > **Applicable to consensus node maintainers**

+NEO is a network that will continuously be updated.
+The current version of the NEO network is determined by the version of the consensus nodes(currently using neo-cli).

 When maintaining a consensus node, there will be updates to the NEO node (neo-cli) which the maintainers  will need to carry out.
 Below is a procedure to each NEO node update:

-1. NGD will test the new patch of neo-cli.
-Once the patch passes the test, they will coordinate with test-net consensus node maintainers to carry out an update.
+1. NGD will test the latest patch of neo-cli for bugs and other problems.
+2. Once the patch passes the test, they will coordinate with test-net consensus node maintainers to carry out an update.
-2. Typically, once the new patch can run on the test-net for ***two consecutive weeks*** without problems, it will be rolled out on the main-net.
+3. Typically, once the new patch can run on the test-net for ***two consecutive weeks*** without problems, it will be rolled out on the main-net.
 NGD will coordinate with main-net consensus node to update to the latest patch.
-3. An update is completed once all main-net consensus nodes are running the latest patch.
+4. An update is completed once all main-net consensus nodes are running the latest patch.

 ---